 Religion and Ratification

 The Government’s role in issues of religion was a particular sticking point in the debate over ratification.
 In Europe and in England, state-sponsored religion was the norm.
 If one’s beliefs were different from those of the official Church, the consequences could be severe.
 While there was no “official” religion in the original states, their colonial charters often did not make a distinction between religion and government.
 It was understood that a just government was built on “Christian” principles and that non-Christians were to be “tolerated” for their beliefs (frequently with the hope that “Jews, Turks, and Infidels” would become Christian).
 A few states taxed their citizens to support religious organizations; in others, the rights of minority groups such as Baptists, Presbyterians, Catholics and Quakers were restricted.
 In most states, non-Christians were denied the rights of full citizenship, such as holding public office.
-Even in religiously liberal Rhode Island, Jews were not allowed to vote or become naturalized citizens, although their status as merchants and economic contributors protected them from overt discrimination.
+Even in religiously liberal Rhode Island, Jews were not allowed to vote, although their status as merchants and economic contributors protected them from overt discrimination.

 The clause in the First Amendment that reads “Congress shall make no law respecting an establishment of religion, or prohibiting the free exercise thereof” did little to erase these injustices.
 Its intent was to prevent the government from creating an official “state” religion and to guarantee the absolute right to a free exercise of religion – at least at the Federal level of government.